-2.3.5 Quality of Service
+3.3.5 Quality of Service

-You can program the TCU with a priority level for each TBU.
-The priority level is applied to every translation from that TBU.
+You can program the TCU with a priority level for each LTI TBU interface.
+The priority level is applied to every translation from that TBU interface.

 The TCU uses this priority level to:

 - Arbitrate between translations that are waiting in the translation request buffer when translation manager slots become available - Arbitrate between translation manager slots when they access the caches and perform configuration table walks and translation table walks - Determine the AXI AxQOS value for translation table walks and configuration table walks that the TCU issues on the QTW/DVM interface